 - Drain and set aside until ready to assemble the Spanish Potato Salad.

 How to Make Hard Boiled Eggs for Spanish Potato Salad

-Hard boiled eggs are another one of those foods that doesn’t get the credit they deserve.
+Hard-boiled eggs are another one of those foods that doesn’t get the credit they deserve.
 They tend to get ‘lost’ in dishes like this.
-Hard boiled eggs are the perfect accompaniment to the potatoes – providing additional texture and and flavor in our Spanish Potato Salad.
-Hard boiled eggs may seem intimidating but turn out great with the right technique.
+Hard-boiled eggs are the perfect accompaniment to the potatoes – providing additional texture and flavor in our Spanish Potato Salad.
+Hard-boiled eggs may seem intimidating but turn out great with the right technique.

 I use 4 eggs in this Spanish Potato Salad recipe, but you can definitely add more or less if you like.

 - Place 4 eggs in a saucepan and add water to the pan – the water should cover the eggs by an inch or two.

 - Bring the water to a full boil and keep it boiling for a full minute.

 - Next, cover the pan completely and turn the heat off.
 Keep the pan on the hot burner with the cover on and let the eggs sit for 12 minutes.
 The eggs should be hard boiled at this point.